AlvarroPewz24/FNF-Inventer-mod/README.md

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)

 -----------------------
-that is the original game desc
+this mod is just a plan